 Thrills and Chills Await at Haunted Places in Las Vegas!

-A tour of haunted places in Las Vegas provides both adrenaline-filled adventure and a great opportunity to explore the rich history of the “Entertainment Capital of the World!”
-And while you’re taking in all the best of Las Vegas, don’t miss the chance to experience things to do off the beaten path in Las Vegas, the best outdoor attractions in Las Vegas and the most extreme Las Vegas attractions to get your heart pounding!
+A tour of haunted places in Las Vegas provides both an adrenaline-filled adventure and a great opportunity to explore the rich history of the “Entertainment Capital of the World!”
+And while you’re taking in all the best of Las Vegas, don’t miss the chance to experience things to do off the beaten path in Las Vegas, the best outdoor attractions in Las Vegas, and the most extreme Las Vegas attractions to get your heart pounding!

 * Westgate Resorts is in no way affiliated with the attractions featured in this article.
 Items or places listed are current as of the publishing date of this article.
 Please call or visit the respective website for the most up-to-date offerings and details.